jadounrahul/kartsnms/doc/Extensions/RRDCached.md

 | >=1.5.5 | No        | G,C,U    |
 | >=1.6.x | No        | G,C,U    |

-It is recommended that you monitor your LibreNMS server with LibreNMS so you can view the disk I/O usage delta.
+It is recommended that you monitor your KartsNMS server with KartsNMS so you can view the disk I/O usage delta.